 Best things to see and where to go

+Whataroa there are plenty of things to do.
 Glorious white heron plumage displays among the timeless swamp Kahikatea and White Pine rainforest is natural magic.
 Visitors have a unique opportunity from September to February (breeding season) to join a guided tour to the bird’s nesting sites.
 Other times of the year enjoy a rainforest experience in the Waitangiroto Nature Reserve.
-The tours are exclusively managed by White Heron Sanctuary Tours – Home.
+The tours are exclusively managed by White Heron Sanctuary Tours.
 Whataroa is also home to the Petr Hlavacek Gallery where haunting landscapes invite you to take time and absorb the imagery before you.

 WHAT TO DO, HIGHLIGHTS